 HMRC - VBNB60470 - Clubs In Sections And Multi-Tiered Bodies

 Background

+Background

 There are times when you may need to think about whether a parent body has to account for VAT on the income received by its sections or branches.

 Firstly, an umbrella organisation may have separate sections, each of which provides a different activity for its members.
 A common example would be a sports association having separate sections devoted to different sports.
 Members may pay their subscriptions solely to the parent organisation, solely to the section, or some to each.